Skip to main content

 #

-We’re using a GeneralPurposeAllocator1 for learning purposes.
-A buffer on the heap has an unknown size at compile-time and can auto-grow to fit your needs with the constraints being available resources on the machine your code is running on.
+A buffer on the heap has an unknown size at compile-time and can auto-grow to fit your needs with the constraints being the amount of available resources on the machine your code is running on.
+We’re using a GeneralPurposeAllocator1 for learning purposes but feel free to use whatever allocation strategy suits your need.

 const std = @import("std");